zhouhaolin1997/zhouhaolin1997.github.io/README.md

 Bachelor student in Information Engineering

+## INTERN EXPERIENCE

+### Tencent~Data Platform~/Algorithm Engineer (Ads)  &emsp;&emsp; Aug.
+2021 -- May.
+2022
+ User interest modeling.
+Use information from different domains to model user behavior and improve the accuracy of click prediction model.

+ Delayed feedback modeling.
+Adaptively adjust the elapsed time of click samples to improve the accuracy of conversion rate prediction.

 ## PROJECT EXPERIENCE

 ### MAKE: Multi-level Aggregated Knowledge-Based Embedding for Recommender Systems (SIGIR-2021 Under Review)